sinclairzx81/typebox/readme.md

 ## Generic Types

-Generic types can be created using functions.
+Use functions to create generic types.
 The following creates a generic `Nullable<T>` type.

 ```typescript
 import { Type, Static, TSchema } from '@sinclair/typebox'